opentelekomcloud/docs-next/README.md

 ### Text & Grammar

 * Write simple, avoid slang.
 * **Do not** use colloquial expressions.
-They might be confusing for many readers or even offensive in specific regions, if or not taken out of context.
+They might be confusing for many readers or even offensive in specific regions, in or out of context.
 * Check the correct usage of punctuation marks [here](https://www.grammarly.com/punctuation).
 * You can use [this](https://urltomarkdown.com/) web tool to transform public pages to Markdown.